 Michael E. Shannon, M.A.,M.Sc.,MD serves as the President of the Canadian Foundation for Global Health.
-Dr. Shannon is also the Director of Research for Medizone International and a member of the Medizone Board of Directors.
+Dr. Shannon is also the President and Director of Medical Affairs of Medizone International, and a member of Medizone's Board of Directors.

-The Foundation has attracted a broad spectrum of the most highly qualified scientist, infectious disease specialists and other medical health professionals from diverse fields of interest to serve on its Board of Directors, Science Advisory Board and as Principal Investigators.
+The Foundation has attracted a broad spectrum of the most highly qualified scientists, infectious disease specialists and other medical professionals from diverse fields of interest to serve on its Board of Directors, Science Advisory Board and as Principal Investigators.

-Medizone's Board of Directors have adopted a business philosophy of "creating a corporate paradigm in which the corporation's profit follows its' social contribution."
-The establishment of this foundation fits into that paradigm not only by being positioned to attract the highest quality professionals possible to our research projects.
+Medizone's Board of Directors have adopted a business philosophy of "creating a corporate paradigm in which the corporation's profit follows its social contribution".
+The establishment of this foundation fits into that paradigm in a few ways: first, by being positioned to attract the highest caliber professionals to our research projects.

-It is envisioned that as Medizone's products and treatments become ready for market, the Foundation may play a vital role as a distribution source for developing countries with varying price breaks depending on the county's needs and the availability of international assistance.
-We intend to make efforts through both the for-profit and the non-profit sectors to create affordable medical solutions as widely available as possible for the people of the planet.
+But in addition, it is envisioned that as Medizone's products and treatments become ready for market, the Foundation may play a vital role as a distribution source for developing countries by providing price reductions, depending on the country's needs and the availability of international assistance.
+We intend to make efforts through both the for-profit and the non-profit sectors to make affordable medical solutions as widely available as possible for the people of the planet.

 While the Foundation's current focus remains on the development of the Medizone AsepticSure™ hospital sterilization initiative, we envision that in the future the Foundation may become involved in other projects that may or may not be related to the work of Medizone.